ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

 ### Here are the features you need for your MVP.
 Rememeber, this is a Kickstarter with no Users.

+Everyone should seek to get through the features before the challenge.
+If you do, pat yourself on the back!

-*If you feel you need some guidance, checkout /playbook.md!!!!!*
+**If you feel you need some guidance, checkout `/playbook.md` !!!!!**

 - A front page which lists all projects (perhaps with a set of featured projects on top, like on Kickstarter)